DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

 <details>
   <summary>Click to expand!</summary>

 We will clone the repository containing the software requirements for this demo.
+Github changed from use of password to `Personal Access TokenS (PATs)` for authentication.
+Follow this [link](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to learn how to generate a PAT.
+Use the PAT as your password when prompted.
 Run the following command on the command line:

 ```cpp
 git clone https://github.com/DeKUT-DSAIL/arm-dev-summit.git